-Students should provide feedback on the quality of instruction in this course by completing online evaluations at https://evaluations.ufl.edu.
-Evaluations are typically open during the last two weeks of the semester, but students will be given specific times when they are open.
-Summary results of these assessments are available to students at https://evaluations.ufl.edu/results/.
+Students are expected to provide feedback on the quality of instruction in this course by completing online evaluations at this link.
+Evaluations are typically open during the last two or three weeks of the semester, but students will be given specific times when they are open.
+Summary results of these assessments are available to students at this link.